 We all know a few Yiddish phrases — Oy vey, nosh, klutz — but now there’s a new way to truly expand your knowledge of the language: Duolingo.
 While the popular language-learning website and app are known for teaching Spanish, English, French, and other widely used languages, it will be introducing Yiddish as its 40th language.
-Their free Yiddish course, which has been in the works for about five years, is scheduled to launch on April 6.
+Their free Yiddish course, which has been in the works for about five years, launched on April 6.

 Oy vey is an expression of dismay or woe.
 It’s often abbreviated to just “oy” or elongated to “oy vey iz mir.”
 A similar phrase is “oy gevalt,” which has a similar meaning, but directly translates to “oh, violence!” and can be used as a cry for help.